3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: From the initial transient to a quasi-steady 3-D flow

 \subsubsection{Mixing length parameter}

 \lSect{MLT} We first check the efficiency of convection.
 The mean free path of a photon inside our star is of order of $1-10\ \cm$, i.e.\ our star is opaque and radiative transport of energy can be treated as a diffusion process.
-We take $r_c=1500\ \Mm$ as the radius of our convective core, the thermal adjustment timescale of the convective core will be $\tau_{K} = r_{c} ^2/K$.
-The convective timescale is $\tau_{c}=2 r_{c}/v_{c}\ .$ For our M207 case, the boosting factor for the radiative diffusion can be interpreted as decreasing the thermal conductivity by a factor of 1000.
-Given that, is about \natlog{1.06}{-4}.
-Therefore, the convection in our simulations is efficient in transporting excess heat.
+We take $r_c=1500\ \Mm$ as the radius of our convective core, the thermal adjustment timescale of the convective core will be $\tau_\mathrm{t} = r_{c} ^2\rho c_p/k$.
+The convective timescale is $\tau_{c}=2 r_{c}/v_{c}\ .$ For our M207 case, the boosting factor for the radiative diffusion can be interpreted as increasing the thermal conductivity by a factor of 1000.
+Given that,

+the convection in our simulations is efficient in transporting excess heat.
 We measure the super-adiabatic temperature gradient in our simulations and hence can derive numerical values of the standard mixing length parameter $\alpha$.